stellar/soroban-quest/quests/3-reverse-engineer/README.md

-It's a bit of a journey from there, and I highly suggest you take a trip to [this part][get-wasm-code] of the [`getLedgerEntries` method][gle] on the Soroban-RPC docs.
+It's a bit of a journey from there, and I highly suggest you take a trip to [this part][get-wasm-code] of the [`getLedgerEntries` method][gle] on the Stellar-RPC docs.
 You could ultimately retrieve the binary byte-code, decode it from base64 into hex, and then store it as a binary `.wasm` file locally.

 The resulting `.wasm` file would be **identical** to the compiled contract that was initially deployed.
-You could re-deploy it, use `soroban contract inspect` to get information about it, or whatever else you could come up with.
+You could re-deploy it, use `stellar contract inspect` to get information about it, or whatever else you could come up with.
 Cool, huh!?